Want the latest and greatest iPhone? Sell your old one to help you buy the new!

 Apple will let you trade-in your old iPhone when you go to buy a new one or get an Apple Store gift-card at any time by mailing your old iPhone in.
 The in-store program is run by Apple, but you have to be ready to buy your new iPhone when you come in, so you can't make use of it in advance.
 The mail-in program is run by a partner, Brightstar, but you can make use of it any time.

-A 64GB iPhone 5s will, at the time of this writing, fetch you a $165 gift card, and iPhones 6 aren't yet accepted, so it's not a great option for most people.
+A 128GB iPhone 6s Plus will, at the time of this writing, fetch you a $375 Apple Store gift card.

 Amazon Trade-In Store